 If a landlord mentions your immigration status, perceived immigration status, or national origin as a way to intimidate you, you have a strong case for tenant harassment and discrimination.

 New York City’s Human Rights Law makes it illegal for a landlord to discriminate against someone based on perceived immigration status, including using abusive language, slurs, suggesting you go back to “your country” or even threatening to call ICE.

 Can my landlord ask me about my immigration status?

 The answer is no. A landlord even asking you your immigration status is illegal.
-Also, if your landlord makes any decision about whether or not to rent to you, to raise your rent, to renew your lease or to kick you out based on your immigration status, that is considered discrimination and is illegal.
+Also, if your landlord makes any decision about whether or not to rent to you, raise your rent, renew your lease, or kick you out based on your immigration status, that is considered discrimination and is illegal.